ShareFile

 • Ensuring teams follow uniform processes and naming conventions.

-How to create template
+How to Create Templates

-1. A Template captures the structure and content of an existing project.
+A Template captures the structure and content of an existing project.
+When a template is used to create a new project, all defined elements are automatically added, ready for customization.

-2. It includes reusable elements such as:
+Templates include reusable elements such as:

-a.
-Predefined Tasks and requests.
+• Predefined tasks and requests.

-c.
-Data Tables and column configurations.
+• Data tables and column configurations.

 Project Templates

-Capture the entire project setup — including all requests, tasks, and related structures — into a single reusable template.
-When applied, it creates a new project with the same preconfigured elements.
+Capture the entire project setup—including all requests, tasks, and related structures—into a single reusable template.

 Includes:

-• Document Requests
+• Document requests

-• Information Requests
+• Information requests

 • Tasks